By Spencer Graves; updated 2020-10-29

-Of course, we should not rest on our laurels: It’s virtually certain that some of the world’s nuclear weapon states are actively trying to prevent more countries from ratifying the TPNW.
-The progress so far came only because thousands and perhaps millions of activists convinced their governments to ratify, accept, approve or accede to this treaty.
+The progress so far on the TPNW came only because thousands and perhaps millions of activists convinced their governments to ratify, accept, approve or accede to this treaty.

-To make the treaty even more effective, we should still work to expand the list of countries that have ratified, accepted, approved, or acceded to it to many more.
+Even after this treaty becomes effective, we still need to work to expand the list of countries that have ratified, accepted, approved, or acceded to it.

 I hope that after the TPNW enters into force, many of the parties to it will adopt national security taxes on trade with nuclear weapon states and use some of the money generated by such taxes to promote further steps toward abolition of nuclear weapons.
 (I have not seen any documents promoting a national security tax, but I’ve heard informally that such has been discussed.)